State's deaths pass 31,000 residents with 136 increase; cases spike 7,179 after 1,700 day before

 LONG-TERM CARE

-Thirty-four percent of the deaths, 10,631 are residents and staff of long-term care (34 increase) in data through Monday's reports.
-Palm Beach County is in first place with 1,018 (8 increase) ahead of Miami-Dade at 988 (2 increase).
+Thirty-four percent of the deaths, 10,631 are residents and staff of long-term care (37 increase.
+Palm Beach County is in first place with 1,020 (2 increase) ahead of Miami-Dade at 988 (no change).

 NATION